0605akj0605/single_cycle_RISCV_processor/README.md

   <!--  immediate value = -4 (0xC(2 bit comp) ) is  sign xtended to  0xFFFFFFFC.
   It is then added to the value stored at R6(register 6) = 8, we get the addition result from the ALU as x00000004. then data mem fetches the data at at data_memory location 4 which is initialized to 7 in this case and then it is stored in register A3 (here R9).
 WE3 in enabled from control_unit and value 7 is stored at R9.
 Tak accomplished.
 Vlaue at data_mem[[R6] -4] is  stored at [R9]  -->

--Completed:-
-Support for I type of instruction

--Ongoing:-
-debugging the Instruction memory bug.

--To be added:-
-Support for R and J type of intructions.

 Here's your content rewritten using proper GitHub Markdown mode syntax: